 User-friendliness is an Elantra strong point, aided by a relatively spacious interior.
 Open and airy feeling inside, the cabin features a broad cockpit and one of the most spacious rear seats in the class.
 Controls are super simple, combining familiar buttons and knobs with a touch screen for the infotainment system.
 Apple CarPlay and Android Auto are available.

-But driving the Elantra is an ordinary affair rather than an enjoyable experience.
-Handling remains sound and secure, but this Hyundai won't challenge the sportiest among the compact car bunch, such as the Ford Focus, Mazda3, and Volkswagen Jetta.
+Driving the Elantra is an ordinary affair.
+Handling is sound and secure, but this Hyundai won't challenge the sportiest among the compact car bunch, such as the Mazda3.
 An Elantra Sport version adds more power and has a different, upgraded rear suspension.

 The standard cloth seats are only so-so, but the top Limited trim provides leather and power seats that improve support.